Fenian Rising: Rising

 On 14 February 1867 there was an attempted rising in County Kerry.
 The Fenians attacked a coastguard station, robbed a man's house and stole his horses, and killed one policeman before heading towards Killarney.
-When the Fenians were near the town it was discovered that the Irish Constabulary and British Army were occupying it.
+When the Fenians were near the town the presence of the Irish Constabulary and British Army there dissuaded them from attacking it.
 They then retreated by passing between the Toomey Mountains and MacGillycuddy Reeks.

+On 26 February 1867, the Dublin center got word that they were to start the rising on the 5 March 1867.
+The centers were not to reach out until twenty-four hours before the rising.
+Before the rising the authorities had learned not only the date, but also the Fenians strategy.